-Let’s be honest, there are some foods we all find it hard to get onto our plate, and that’s OK.
+Let’s be honest, there are some foods we all find hard to get onto our plate, and that’s OK.
 Being healthy is not just about being active and selecting nutritious foods.
 It’s also about having a comfortable relationship with our food.
 In short, eat what you like and like what you eat.
+With the recent release of the new Canada’s Food Guide, whole grains continue to be recommended as an important part of a healthy diet.
+Often though, people struggle with getting enough on their plate.

 Have no fear.
 Whole grains are easier to make than you might think, plus they taste great and have major health benefits.
 Fiber-rich whole grains can help you feel full1 throughout the day, and have been linked to better blood sugar regulation and both heart and gut health.
-While our national guidelines recommend half our daily grains come from whole grain sources, the only way for us to eat more throughout the day is if they taste good and we feel comfortable cooking them.
+While our national guidelines recommend that people select more whole grains daily, the only way for us to eat more is if they taste good and we feel comfortable cooking them.

 Five Time Saving Tips:

-The Simmer: The easiest way to cook whole grains like brown rice or barley in half the time is to simmer them in plenty of water, just like you cook pasta.
+The easiest way to cook whole grains like brown rice or barley in half the time is to simmer them in plenty of water, just like you cook pasta.
 To cook, place grains in a large pot and cover with water.
 Add in a little salt and bring to a boil, then reduce to a simmer and cook, testing the grain after 20 minutes.
 If not done to your liking, simmer longer until it tastes right to you.
-It should be slightly firm, but not mushy when cooked.
+I prefer my whole grains slightly firm, but not mushy when cooked.
+A good test to see if your grains are done is to think of the term ‘al-dente’ which translates to “to the tooth”.
+This means there is a slight resistance to the grain when you chew it.
 When done, drain and return to the pot to keep warm or spread on a sheet tray to cool.

 2. Add cumin, garlic, turmeric, or paprika to spice it up.